harness/developer-hub/docs/service-reliability-management/monitored-service/monitored-service-metric-threshold.md

 In addition to utilizing AI/ML for service health analysis of monitored services, you use the custom threshold feature to set up rules that can change how service health behaves.
 You can create the following rules:

-- **Ignore Thresholds**: Instructs Harness to skip analyzing service health for specific metric or value combinations.
+- **Ignore Threshold**: Instructs Harness to skip analyzing service health for specific metric or value combinations.

-- **Fail-fast Thresholds**: Makes the service health value drop to zero as soon as specific threshold criteria are met.
+- **Fail-fast Threshold**: Makes the service health score drop to zero as soon as specific threshold criteria are met.

 ## Prerequisites